Anagarika Dharmapala: Later life

 In the last years of his life, he visited Ceylon in 1931, during which he established the 'Dharmapala Trust'.
-That year he was ordained a Buddhist priest with the name Sri Devamitta Dharmapala.
+That year he was ordained a Buddhist monk with the name Sri Devamitta Dharmapala.
 Two years later he took his higher ordination.
 He died on 29 April 1933 at the Mulagandhakuti Viharaya in Sarnath, Uttar Pradesh, India.

 Legacy

 In 2014, India and Sri Lanka issued postage stamps to mark the 150th birth anniversary of Dharmapala, along with the Central Bank of Sri Lanka which issued a commemorative coin.
 In Colombo, a road has been named in his honour as "Anagarika Dharmapala Mawatha" (Angarika Dharmapala Street).

 The biographical film, Anagarika Dharmapala Srimathano, on life history of Dharamapala was released in 2014, where Palitha Silva played the role.